srimant03/Analysing-I-O-Multiplexing-Techniques/README.md

 5. pthread()

 Server Function:-
-a.
-Read the payload and cast it to a 64-bit unsigned integer, n.
+1. Read the payload and cast it to a 64-bit unsigned integer, n.
-b.
-Write a function, fact(n), to compute the factorial of the “n”; if n>20, then calculate the factorial of 20.
+2. Write a function, fact(n), to compute the factorial of the “n”; if n>20, then calculate the factorial of 20.
-c.
-Send the factorial result as the response message back to the client.
+3. Send the factorial result as the response message back to the client.

 Client Function:-
 50/100/500/1000 concurrent client connections are formed each of which generate 50 requests to the server at the same time.